photo by Amel Uzonovic for Pexels

 Romance addiction can lead to being increasingly out of touch with real life.
 You might think someone likes you and create an entire romantic scenario you tell others… even if the other person only said hi to you once or twice.
 At worst, you might even start to stalk someone.

 - saying no to social events to stay in and read romantic books/watch romantic films

-- obsessing over someone, such as non stop research, social media stalking, following them, going where you hope they will be
+- obsessing over someone, such as social media stalking, going where you hope they will be

-- lack of discernment when it comes to romantic involvement leading to unhealthy involvements such as affairs with married people, or workplace affairs that could put your career at risk.
+- lack of discernment when it comes to romantic involvement (affairs at work or with married people etc).

 At its worst, people addiction can lead to stalking someone, being arrested for harassment, or actually harming or assaulting the object of your affection.